 $4.25M deal ends litigation vs Northern Trust over ‘hundreds of millions’ in losses for public pensions – Cook County Record

 The settlement would draw to a close a class action lawsuit brought against Chicago-based Northern Trust on behalf of retirement plans across the country who participated in a so-called “securities lending program” administered by Northern Trust.

 When Cities Are at the Financial Brink: The Case for “Intervention Bankruptcy” – Manhattan Institute

 Recent experience of some bankrupt cities, as well as much legal scholarship, casts doubt on the effectiveness of municipal bankruptcy.
 To strengthen government’s ability to address municipal insolvency, this report argues that federal bankruptcy and state intervention, which are often posed as alternative approaches, should be combined.
 We call this approach “intervention bankruptcy.

+The author is from the CTBA.
 Comment: A property tax freeze is not intended to solve the school funding problem (insofar as there is one).
 It's purposes are to head off a collapse and contain what has become an immoral seizure of many hundreds of thousands of Illinoisan's life savings, as we recently wrote.
 Actually, come to think of it, maybe letting property taxes continue to rise would solve the school funding issue.
-Nobody will be here to go to school.
-By the way, the CTBA is not a "bipartisan fiscal policy think tank," as advertised.
-It's a union/pensioner advocacy operation.
+Nobody will be here to go to...

 A major new effort is being launched on a national level to end gerrymandering, which is the practice of state legislatures drawing voting district boundaries to guarantee election results in their favor.
 But the national effort seems somewhat focused on the evils of gerrymandering by Republicans.